Accelerating Edge Intelligence via Integrated Sensing and Communication: Conclusions

 \section{Conclusions}

-We proposed the ISAC accelerated edge intelligence system, where the sensing and communication stages were merged so as to make the best use of the wireless signals for the dual purpose of dataset generation and uploading.
-The beamforming and time allocation were globally optimal designed to minimize the maximal classification error of overall collected training datasets.
-Simulation results and performance analysis show that the ISAC accelerated edge intelligence system is better than the conventional system without ISAC, when the sensing time dominates the communication time.
-Otherwise, employing ISAC for edge intelligence may not be beneficial.
+We proposed the ISAC-assisted edge intelligence system, where the sensing and communication stages were merged so as to make the best use of the wireless signals for the dual purpose of dataset generation and uploading.
+Both simulation results and performance analysis show that the ISAC-assisted edge intelligence system is better than the conventional edge intelligence system without ISAC, when sensing dominance.
+Otherwise, when communication dominance, employing ISAC for edge intelligence system may not be beneficial in terms of saving sample generating and uploading time, due to the excessive interference and power splitting.
+Nevertheless, for communication dominance, we still identified a sufficient condition, under which a positive ISAC gain is feasible.

 \begin{appendices}